coreinfrastructure/best-practices-badge/doc/criteria-header.markdown

 * In some cases N/A ("not applicable") may be an appropriate and permitted response.

-We intend to try to automatically test and fill in information if the project follows standard conventions and is hosted on a site (e.g., GitHub) with decent API support.
+In some cases we automatically test and fill in information if the project follows standard conventions and is hosted on a site (e.g., GitHub) with decent API support.
+We intend to improve this automation in the future (improvements welcome!).

+The actual criteria are stored in the file "criteria.yml", including details, rationale, and how it could be automated.

 There is an implied criterion that we should mention here: